lubiah/kudadamold/src/routes/blog/_blog/simple-keylogger-python/index.md

 description: A tutorial which teaches you how to develop a simple keylogger in Python.
 Keyloggers are applications which are used to log keys when typed, naturally, keyloggers are not illegal unless used unlawful purposes
 category: Programming
 image: https://kudadam.sirv.com/blog/designing_a_keylogger_in_python/hero.jpg
+keywords:
+  - keylogger
-keywords: keylogger, keylogging in python, python keylogger
+  - keylogging in python
+  - python keylogger
 date: 2021-04-24
 ---

 >**Keystroke logging**, often referred to as **keylogging** or **keyboard capturing**, is the action of recording (logging) the keys struck on a keyboard, [\[1\]](https://en.wikipedia.org/wiki/Keystroke_logging#cite_note-1) typically covertly, so that a person using the keyboard is unaware that their actions are being monitored.
 Data can then be retrieved by the  person operating the logging program.
 A **keystroke recorder** or **keylogger** can be either software or [hardware](https://en.wikipedia.org/wiki/Computer_hardware).
 >